MarcinKadziolka/poker/README.md

 # Poker Texas Hold'em No Limit

-This project is a comprehensive implementation of a poker card game, including all necessary classes, a custom hand evaluation system, and a hand recognition system.
-It features an algorithm that calculates win probabilities in three modes: against known cards, unknown cards, and hand ranges.
-Additionally, it includes an algorithm to evaluate decision effectiveness and an AI that makes optimal mathematical decisions using these algorithms.
-The game allows for play against the AI, providing a challenging and educational poker experience.
+This project is a comprehensive implementation of a poker card game, including:
+- all necessary classes,
+- a custom hand evaluation system,
+- hand recognition system.
+- algorithm that calculates win probabilities in three modes: against known cards, unknown cards, and hand ranges.
+- algorithm to evaluate decision effectiveness
+- AI that makes optimal mathematical decisions using these algorithms.

 # Game introduction
 Poker Texas Hold'em No Limit is the most popular variant of poker, requiring a minimum of two players and typically up to ten.